scholarslab/scholarslab.github.io/collections/_posts/2020-05-13-announcing-land-and-legacy.md

 title: Announcing 'Land And Legacy'
 category: essay
 tags:
-- grad student research
+- grad-student-research
-- land and legacy
+- land-and-legacy
-- charlottesville and virginia
+- charlottesville-and-virginia
 ---
 We are pleased to share *[Land and Legacy](https://landandlegacy.scholarslab.org/)*, the project launched by this year's Praxis cohort.